-"You have permission to leave Dean farmed 80 acres just outside
+"You have permission to leave Dean farmed 80 acres just outside1

 school immediately," Barbara Dean's of Ashland.
 As youngster Barbara